-Nevada Ranchers Launch Aggressive Ad Campaigns in 2017
+Nevada Ranchers Continue Aggressive Ad and Social Media Campaigns

 Nevada ranchers with public land grazing allotments fund the NRRC based on the number of AUM’s they are authorized to graze on their respective allotments.

-The NRRC is governed by a commission of nine voting members.
-These members are nominated through each of the grazing boards, Nevada Cattlemen’s Association, Nevada Woolgrowers and the Farm Bureau; then appointed by the Governor.
-The NRRC has one part-time staff person.
+The NRRC is governed by a commission of up to nine voting members.
+These members are nominated through each of the grazing boards, Nevada Cattlemen’s Association, Nevada Woolgrowers and the Farm Bureau; they are appointed by the Governor.

 Current Commissioners include: